bruno-ruotolo/projeto8-zaprecall/README.md

 ## About

-This is a Application that using the concept of flashcards was developed a application to improve memory and help on studies, some features are:
+Using the concept of flashcards was developed a application to improve memory and help on studies, some features are:

 - Dinamic Pages
 - Dinamic Content using React States